JoshPattman/goevo/README.md

 ## Documentation
 The documentation is stored on the [GoEvo Wiki](https://github.com/JoshPattman/goevo/wiki).

+## Overview of Structure
+The parent module, `goevo`, defines a set of interfaces that lay out the behavior for which the different components must implement.
+However, the parent module does not implement any of these interfaces, but instead, some default implementations are stored in the sub-modules.
+As long as you can provide implementations for the following interfaces, it is possible to use any combination of implementations to create a customized evolutionary simulation:

+- `Population[T]`: Represents a population storing a set of genotypes of type `T`.
+All default implementations of this interface are stored in `pop/`.
+- `MutationStrategy[T]`: Represents a mutation strategy that can be applied to a genotype of type `T` to perform a mutation.
+The default implementations reside in `geno/`.
+You can have multiple mutation strategies for any given genotype type.
+- `CrossoverStrategy[T]`: Represents a crossover strategy that can be applied to two genotypes of type `T` to perform a crossover (this can have any number of parents).
+The default implementations reside in `geno/`.
+You can have multiple crossover strategies for any given genotype type.
+- `Selection[T]`: Represents a selection strategy that can be applied to a population of genotypes of type `T` to select a subset of the population.
+The default implementations reside in `selec/`.
+You can have multiple selection strategies for any given genotype type.
+- Genotypes: These do not need to implement any interfaces themselves.
+However, they are the DNA upon which the crossover and mutation strategies are applied.
+The default implementations reside in `geno/`.

+It is also entirely possible to only use certain components of the package.
+For example, a continuous evolutionary simulation may not require a `Selection` or `Population`, as these are inherited from interactions with the environment.

 ## Built-In Features List
 ### Algorithms
 - [NEAT](https://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf) (Neuro Evolution of Augmenting Topologies)